hww/XiBus/README.md

 nubus_memory.sv - Memory controller used for tests

-cpu_encoder.v - Encoder from PicoRV bus to this NuBus controller
+cpu_bus.v - Encoder from PicoRV bus to this NuBus controller

 ## Makefile